Pre-pruning machine

 These are located on either side of the row axis.
 Each element consists of a shaft and cutting parts, which may be :

 • fixed knives and a rotating cage commonly known as a "daisy".
-This system, developed by Pellenc, consists of a circular feeder whose periphery forms fingers inside which is a crumbling blade.
+This system consists of a circular feeder, the periphery of which forms fingers inside which is a crumbling blade.
 The cage rotates at around 80 rpm.

-• rotary saws and cages.
-Used by manufacturers such as Tordable and Binger, this system is similar to the one described above.
-Cutting is carried out by circular saws rotating at between 1,000 and 2,000 rpm.
+• rotary saws and cages: This system is similar to the one described above.
+Circular saws with a rotation speed of between 1,000 and 2,000 rpm are used for cutting.

-• simple discs.
+• single discs.
 Due to their light weight, many manufacturers offer this type of cutting element.
-They can be made of high-strength steel (Ferrand, Grégoire, etc.) or an alloy equipped with a toothed cutting ring (Provitis).
-Hydraulic requirements are generally low, so a hydraulic power pack is not necessary.
+They can be made of high-strength steel or an alloy with a sharp toothed rim.
+Hydraulic requirements are generally low, so there's no need for a hydraulic power pack.

 Several cutting intervals are available: